'The Rings of Power' Is Most Expensive Show Ever Made At RM4.5 Billion

 Why is The Rings of Power the most expensive show ever made?

 As the show is releasing this week, the buzz and excitement, especially among LOTR fans, is at an all-time high.
-The first season will feature episodes and has a total production budget of US$715 million (RM3.2 billion), setting a record for being the most expensive show ever made.
+The first season will feature episodes and has a total production budget of US$715 million, setting a record for being the most expensive show ever made.

 According to Wall Street Journal, in 2017, when the show was announced, Netflix and HBO, along with Amazon, were the top contenders in acquiring the rights.
 For Netflix, this was an already established franchise, and HBO was looking for another massive success after Game of Thrones.
-In the end, at US$250 million (RM1.1 billion), Amazon, backed by Jeff Bezos beat the competitors for the television production rights.
+In the end, at US$250 million, Amazon, backed by Jeff Bezos beat the competitors for the television production rights.

 Releasing just two weeks after the premiere of House of the Dragon, this is a tricky time for a show of this magnitude to be coming out.
 The production cost equivalent to just the first season of this show is about 5.1 million annual subscriptions to Amazon Prime.